FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Member/Member.md

   - The Member screen is used to add users as members of your app.

-  - A user can be added as a Member with a specific role (Owner, Admin, or Dev).
+  - A user can be added as a Member with a specific role **(Owner, Admin, or Dev)**.

-  - You cannot create a new member directly—you must first create a user, and then add that user as a member.
+  - You **cannot create a new member directly**—you must first create a user, and then add that user as a member.